nanvel/cipher-bt/docs/components.md

         pass
 ```

-`for_transaction` method returns how much quote asset have to be deducted.
+The `for_transaction` method returns how much quote asset should be deducted.

-By default, SimpleCommission is used, which returns the specified part from quote for each transaction.
+By default, SimpleCommission is used, which returns the specified portion of the quote for each transaction.

-Commission is only computed for stats and plotter, it does not apply to the output.
+Commission is only computed for stats and plotting—it doesn't apply to the output.

 ## Wallet

-The wallet can be accessed from a strategy:
+Access the wallet from a strategy:
 ```python
 self.wallet
 ```

-Cipher wallet has two assets: base and quote, they both have 0 initially.
+The Cipher wallet has two assets: base and quote, both starting at 0.

-The wallet does not have any limits, and assets can go negative.
+The wallet has no limits, and assets can go negative.

-Transactions are being applied to a wallet adjusting the assets.
+Transactions are applied to the wallet, adjusting the asset balances.

 ## Stats

-Stats is the object returned by `cipher.stats` property.
+Stats is the object returned by the `cipher.stats` property.

-We can use the stats for strategy performance evaluation.
+Use stats to evaluate strategy performance.

 ## Plotters

-Plotters take Output and build charts.
+Plotters take Output and generate charts.

-Currently, two plotters are available:
+Two plotters are currently available:

-- [finplot](https://github.com/highfestiva/finplot) (doesn't work in jupyter notebooks)
+- [finplot](https://github.com/highfestiva/finplot) (doesn't work in Jupyter notebooks)
 - [mplfinance](https://github.com/matplotlib/mplfinance)

-A custom plotter can be passed to `cipher.plot`.
+You can pass a custom plotter to `cipher.plot`.

-Plotters accept rows, which describe to the plotter how to group charts,
-use it if default layout does not fit your needs.
+Plotters accept rows that describe to the plotter how to group charts.
+Use this if the default layout doesn't fit your needs.

-Rows can contain one of:
+Rows can contain:

 - `ohlc`
 - `ohlcv`